slowhandjack/snakeinV/README.md

 Avoid running into the walls or your own body.

-The game lasts for 30 rounds.
+The game lasts for 30 rounds by default.

 Your final score will be displayed at the end of the game.